Roasted Green Beans and Red Peppers

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Roasted Green Beans and Red Bell Pepper use wonderfully low-carb vegetables that are loaded with nutrients, and this recipe is a great choice for any phase of the original South Beach Diet as well as other low-carb diet plans, including Paleo.
+Roasted Green Beans and Red Peppers use wonderfully low-carb vegetables that are loaded with nutrients, and this recipe is a great choice for low-carb diet plans, including Keto and also for any phase of the original South Beach Diet.

 Find More Recipes Like This One: